osmancapgur/My-C-Projects/README.md

 # My-C-Projects
-Projects I made while learning C \n
-The algorithm I made in the pandemic when I was new to the software
+The algorithm I made in the pandemic when I was new to the software.
+This my C project tells you whether or not you comply with the curfew based on your weekday and weekend working status.